BytemarkHosting/pi-init2/README.md

 |`sudo systemctl disable name` | stop the service from starting on boot|
 |`sudo systemctl enable name` | make the service start on boot|
 |`journalctl -u name` | display the output of the service |

-NB: its possible that before using those commands you might have to run `sudo systemctl enable $(pwd)/name.service` from the repo directory.

 For an example of module take a look at [RoverGPS](https://github.com/stanfordroboticsclub/RoverGPS)